mamurak/predictive-maint/docs/image-detection-inference-demo-setup-v2.md

 ```
 cat $REPO_HOME/deploy/consumer-deployment.yaml
 ```
-The 3 placeholders should now have substitutions (though your actual values will be different)
+It should look something like this - though your values will be different:
 ![images/2-setup/image59.png](images/2-setup/image59.png)